 This type is used to carry any product that requires warm temperatures from chemicals to sweet potatoes.

-What Should You Know About Reefer Shipping?
+What Should I Know About Refrigerated Shipping?

 It’s More Expensive

 Be ready to load and unload your freight quickly and efficiently to make sure it goes straight from a temperature-controlled trailer into a temperature-controlled warehouse or storage.
-In the summer, when temperatures are up in the 100’s, even a short exposure to the heat might ruin product.
+In the summer, when temperatures are up in the 100’s, even a short exposure to the heat might ruin the product.